algoplexity/cybernetic-intelligence/docs/twin-encoders-model/solution-architecture.md

 1.  **Symbolizer (`PermutationSymbolizer`):** A component responsible for converting raw time series data into symbolic sequences using the Bandt-Pompe method with our empirically validated parameters (`d=6, τ=10`).
 2.  **ADIADataset:** The PyTorch `Dataset` that interfaces with the `Feature Cache`.
 It uses the `Symbolizer` and is responsible for serving the four required tensors (`raw_A`, `symbolic_A`, `raw_B`, `symbolic_B`) and the label for each training sample.
 3.  **Symbolic Encoder:** A pre-trained Transformer model (the "Symbolic Brain") that has learned to create embeddings representing the "causal grammar" of a symbolic sequence.
+A **pre-trained Bi-directional GRU**.
+This model is the "Symbolic Brain," an expert in inferring the underlying "causal grammar" of a symbolic sequence, pre-trained on complex Elementary Cellular Automata (ECA).
-4.  **Latent Encoder:** A pre-trained `TSEncoder` (the "Latent Brain") that has learned via contrastive methods to create "fingerprint" embeddings of a raw time series segment's dynamics.
+4.  **Latent Encoder:** A pre-trained `TSEncoder`  that has learned via contrastive methods to create "fingerprint" embeddings of a raw time series segment's dynamics.
+A **pre-trained `TSEncoder`** (the "Latent Brain")(from the TS2Vec framework).
+This model is the "Latent Brain," an expert in creating a "fingerprint" embedding of a raw time series segment's continuous dynamics.
 5.  **CIv14 Divergence Classifier:** The central `nn.Module`.
 It is a Siamese network that contains the two shared encoders.
 Its primary responsibility is to compute the divergence between the symbolic and latent pathways and feed the combined signal to a final classifier head.
 6.  **Training Loop:** The top-level orchestrator that manages epochs, the optimizer, the weighted loss function, and the calculation of the validation AUC score.